-Interdisciplinary Distance Learning Program in Environmental Sciences infernum
+Interdisciplinary Distance Studies in Environmental Sciences (infernum)

 With over 500 students currently enrolled, the master course, which has already been successfully accredited for the second time, is characterized by its interdisciplinary orientation, the subject-related breadth of the range of courses and the flexibility of the organization.
 With these unique selling points, infernum fills a gap in the field of environmental science further academic education and enjoys constantly high demand on the further education market in view of the high current relevance of environmental protection and sustainability and their increasing importance in the future, as well as the need for life-long learning.